keken1/YTDL/README.md

 # YTDL
-A video downloader made in python that pulls the highest quality video available, WITH A GUI
+A Youtube video downloader made in python that pulls the highest quality video available, WITH A GUI